sammyd/iOS8-day-by-day-book/manuscript/38-handoff.md

 different apps use this, and whether the integration within the OS is good enough to drive significant adoption and changes in my behavior.

-The code for today's sample project, __MapOff__ is available to clone, fork or download from the iOS8 Day-by-Day repo on github at
+The code for today's sample project, __MapOff__ is available to clone, fork or download from the iOS 8 Day-by-Day repo on github at
 [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).